Amecom/S32S/README.md

 # S32S

-S32S is Python3 command-line interface (CLI) program to automate data transfers, through routing paths, between master and slave computers using AWS S3 as middleware and long-term repository.
+S32S is Python command-line interface (CLI) program to automate data transfers, through routing paths, between master and slave computers using AWS S3 as middleware and long-term repository.